Gila River Indian Community of the Gila River Indian Reservation, Arizona

 COMMUNITY PROFILE: The Pee Posh (Maricopa) Indians were small bands that lived along the Colorado River.
 Eventually these bands migrated East and became known collectively as Maricopa.
 Upon migrating East, they became allies with the Akimel O'Odham (Pima) Indians, uniting against the Yuman and Apache Tribes.
 Some Maricopa settled in the Salt River Pima-Maricopa Indian Community, while others settled along the Gila River.
 In 1859 Congress established the Gila River Indian Community, comprised of both Maricopa and Pima Tribes.

-According to the 2018 Census, approximately 12, 083 individuals live on the Gila River Indian Community Reservation in Arizona, located 34 miles south of Sky Harbor International Airport in Phoenix.
+According to the U.S. Census Bureau 2018-2022 American Community Survey, approximately 12,179 individuals live on the Gila River Indian Community Reservation in Arizona, located 34 miles south of Sky Harbor International Airport in Phoenix.
 The reservation is roughly 640 square miles, or 372,000 acres.
 This includes 15,000 acres dedicated to agriculture: cotton, wheat, millet, alfalfa, barley, melons, pistachios, olives, citrus, and vegetables.
 Independent farming operations include an additional 22,000 acres of similar crops.

 In 2004, the Gila River Indian Community opened the HuHugam Heritage Center.
 The Center is dedicated to preservation and display of Native artifacts, and includes an amphitheater for storytelling, gatherings, and ceremonies.
 The community also operates the Sheraton Wild Horse Pass Resort & Spa, three championship golf courses, three casinos, and Firebird International Raceway.